 - Official degree certificates (zhuanke, bachelor's, master's, etc.) and graduation diplomas in Chinese for all programs undertaken along with a complete and literal English translation

 - Official college or university academic record (transcript) in Chinese showing all courses and grades for all years of study along with a complete and literal English translation

 The academic record must be issued by the institution's central administrative office responsible for preparing and verifying official student records.
 Documents issued by an individual academic department or by a notary public are not considered official.

 Two recommendation letters will be required; at least one should be an academic reference.
 References from friends, family friends, and relatives are discouraged.
 If you have been out of school for some time, you may substitute letters from employers or others who are well acquainted with your personal traits and entrepreneurial potential.
 We would prefer to have recommendation letters submitted through LSAC; however, we will also accept letters submitted directly to the Office of Admissions.
 The LSAC Letter of Recommendation Service is included in your CAS registration.
 A signature is required on all recommendation letters, preferably on letterhead.

 You will complete the application for Duke’s Law and Entrepreneurship LLM program through your LSAC account.
-Add Duke University School of Law to your school list and select the Fall 2013 LLMLE application.
+Add Duke University School of Law to your school list and select the Fall 2015 LLMLE application.
 Detailed instructions for completing the application form are available on the LSAC website and on the Duke Law website (http://www.law.duke.edu/admis/degreeprograms/llm/app_instruct).
 Applicants to the Law and Entrepreneurship LLM program who are also applying for the Global Leaders Scholarship will have their $70 application fee waived automatically when their materials are submitted through LSAC (when the form is received prior to submitting the application material).

 The following materials are required for all Law and Entrepreneurship LLM applications: